Holly: A dog with a heart so big she needed a pacemaker

 Digital painting of our dog Holly.jpg

 Let me introduce you to my best friend, Holly.
-The dog with a heart so big she needs a pacemaker.
+The dog with a heart so big she needed a pacemaker.
 Actually, make that two pacemakers.
 The first pacemaker’s battery began to run out after serving her well for almost 4 years, so she had to have a second one installed.

-The original operation involved inserting a wire into the dog’s main artery in her neck and running a wire into the malfunctioning heart chamber where it is attached to the wall of the heart.
+The original pacemaker operation involved inserting a wire into the dog’s main artery in her neck and running a wire into the malfunctioning heart chamber where it is attached to the wall of the heart.
 Then, the wire is attached to a pacemaker, turned on and tucked away just under the dog’s skin on her shoulder where it sends electrical impulses to the heart and keeps my little girl alive.

 The chipmunks, red, grey and black squirrels are all okay.
 In fact, they are all her little buddies.
 But our neighbourhood fox, a rabbit or a deer, well they are not welcome and will get the official send off with a frantic series of warning barks.